Tim Anderson Player Props: White Sox vs. Yankees

 - Anderson is hitting .267 with eight doubles and 10 walks.

-- In 43 games played this year, he has not gone deep.
+- In 43 games played this season, he has not gone deep.

-- In nine games this season, Anderson has picked up an RBI, with more than one RBI once.
+- Anderson has driven in a run in nine games this year (20.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.